 In this topic, the Internet NAT gateway is created in standard mode.

-When you create the first Internet NAT gateway in a virtual private cloud (VPC), the system automatically adds a route whose destination CIDR block is 0.0.0.0/0 and whose next hop is the Internet NAT gateway to the system route table of the VPC.
+When you create the first Internet NAT gateway in a VPC, the system automatically adds a route whose destination CIDR block is 0.0.0.0/0 and whose next hop is the Internet NAT gateway to the system route table of the VPC.
 This route is used to route traffic to the Internet NAT gateway.
 If the VPC has a custom route table or multiple Internet NAT gateways exist in the VPC, manually add routes based on your requirements.
 For more information, see Create and manage a route table.

 If a route whose destination CIDR block is 0.0.0.0/0 already exists in the system route table of the VPC before the Internet NAT gateway is created, the system does not automatically add a route that points to the Internet NAT gateway.